 05 of 10

 There's nothing easier than hopping in a car or RV, known locally as a campervan, and heading off on a New Zealand adventure.
-The country has a great road network, and every town has an information center to help tourists if you need directions or advice on the local attractions.
+The country has a great road network, and every town has an information center to help tourists if you need directions or advice on the local attractions or on where to stay for less money.
 Fuel is much cheaper here than in Europe, and there's also an excellent intercity bus network covering the entire country.
 Distances between towns and attractions are not too great.

 06 of 10

-New Zealand wine is world famous for its quality – quite amazing when you consider that it makes less than 1 percent of the world's total.
+New Zealand wine is world-famous for its quality, quite amazing when you consider that the country makes less than one percent of the world's total.
 You can make a day of visiting wineries and tasting their offerings at a number of places, particularly in Hawkes Bay and Marlborough, the two leading wine regions.
 There are also many top-notch restaurants in Auckland, Wellington and Christchurch where the best of New Zealand's wines are showcased beside world-class cuisine.

 07 of 10